Nat-Lab/natolang/readme.md

 printi(a); # prints "1"
 ```

-Note that `b` is not a pointer type - `*` just allows you to use the value of a variable as address, and `&` operator simply returns number, and "arrays" are not pointers too.
+Note that `b` is not a pointer type - `*` just allows you to use the value of a variable as address, `&` operator simply returns the address of that variable, and "arrays" are not pointers.
 More specifically:

 ```c
 var a[10] = {100, 200, 300};